RowanGreycastle/Chaydis/content/Ascended/Varin.md

 They are omnivores, capable of eating a wide variety of plants and meat.
 This diet puts them most in line with the tastes of [[Humans|humans]] that need meat in their meal to be satisfied.

+## Procreation and Young

+Varin come from the discarded and lost shadows of the world, gathered together by the [[Shadow Lanterns]] and brought to the edge of the world to be shaped into new life by [[Shax]] himself.
+There are no records of varin being born anywhere else.

+Freshly born, they are in the bodies that they will have for their whole lives, unchanging and biologically immortal.
+Their minds are feral and cunning when they first arrive.
+They must be taught the ways of the world by their brothers and sisters.

+## Mana Association

+Their association with [[Izosh]] [[Mana]] is believed to be the cause of their locked biological state.
+As a species, the varin are exclusively capable of generating that sort of [[Mana|mana]] within themselves.

 ## Human Comparison